-In this article we are going to see how to perform “cloud testing”.
-To understand this we need to know the cloud computing concept first.
-This article explains what is cloud computing, what is cloud testing, and the major challenges with testing in cloud.
+In this article, we are going to learn how to perform “Cloud Testing”.
+In order to understand this, we need to know the Cloud Computing concept first.
+This article explains about Cloud Computing, Cloud Testing, and the major challenges with testing in the cloud.

-Several years back the industry witnessed a new buzzword and technology called “virtualization”.
-With the advent of virtualization, the ideology of sharing computing resources across multiple operating systems to reduce capital costs, increase scalability and enable easy administration of the IT infrastructure became the backbone of several enterprises.
+Several years ago, the industry witnessed a new buzzword and technology called “virtualization”.
+With the advent of virtualization, the ideology of sharing computing resources across multiple operating systems in order to increase scalability, reduce capital costs and enable easy administration of the IT infrastructure, it became the backbone of several enterprises.

-You can understand the theory of cloud computing taking a simple example of having a meal at a restaurant.
-As an example consider having a meal at home versus that of having at a restaurant.
-While the objective is purely the consumption of a meal, the approach or model used in both these cases vary greatly.
+We can easily understand the theory of Cloud Computing by taking a simple example of having a meal at a restaurant.
+For Example, consider having a meal at home versus that of having at a restaurant.
+While the objective is purely the consumption of a meal, the approach or model used in both these cases varies to a great extent.

-Now on the other hand, having a meal at a restaurant can be described as catering as a service.
+Now, on the other hand, having a meal at a restaurant can be described as catering which is a service.
 As a customer, you only go to the restaurant, order the dish of your choice and pay for the services.
-The onus of possessing the ingredients, preparation for the dish, cooking the dish, its presentation, serving the dish to you, clearing and cleaning the table once done, packing any excessive leftover food all falls on the restaurant administration.

-This example can be viewed as similar to the ideologies and principles of cloud computing – “On demand availability”, “As a service” and “Pay for the usage”.
+This example can be viewed as similar to the ideologies and the principles of Cloud Computing – “On-demand availability”, “As a service” and “Pay for the usage”.

 What You Will Learn: